-Blood pressure and heart rate are two different entity, but are closely related.
+Blood pressure and heart rate are two different entity but are closely related.
 The heart rate is the number of times the heart beats in a minute.
 Blood pressure is the measurement of the blood force against the arterial walls.

-Blood pressure Vs Heart rate
+Blood pressure Vs. Heart rate

 What is blood pressure?
 Blood pressure is the force of blood against the walls of arteries to maintain healthy blood circulation to the entire body.
 The measuring unit for blood pressure is mmHg (millimeters of mercury).
 The reading includes two numbers; systolic pressure (pressure when the heart contracts) and diastolic pressure (pressure when the heart rests).
-The optimal blood pressure is 110/70 mmHg and the normal blood pressure (among most healthy individuals) is 120/80 mmHg.
+The optimal blood pressure is 110/70 mmHg, and the average blood pressure (among most healthy individuals) is 120/80 mmHg.

-Elevate heart rate has an associated with elevated blood pressure, increased risk for development of hypertension & diabetes and all-cause mortality.
+Elevate heart rate has an associated with elevated blood pressure, increased risk for development of hypertension & diabetes, and all-cause mortality.

 In the HARVEST study, 15 % of hypertensive patients had a resting heart rate over 85 beats per minute, and approximately 27 % had a heart rate over 80 beats per minute.

 Reference: Role of elevated heart rate in the development of cardiovascular disease in hypertension.
 Hypertension.
 2011 Nov; 58(5):745-50.

 There is no direct correlation between blood pressure and heart rate (or pulse rate).
 High pulse rate does not mean to indicate hypertension.
 For people with hypertension, heart rate will not be a substitute for measuring blood pressure.

 Elevation in heart rate does not cause your blood pressure to elevate at the same proportion, why.
 It is because even though your heartbeat raises; healthy blood vessels dilate (expands) to permit more blood to flow smoothly.
 Your heart rate can double with only a modest rise in blood pressure.